learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 2       3
 ```

 If you are using a Unix-like distribution, you'll likely have `/usr/share/dict/words` dictionary file.
 This will be used as input file to illustrate regular expression examples.
-It is included in the [repo](https://github.com/learnbyexample/learn_gnugrep_ripgrep/blob/master/example_files/bre_ere/words.txt) as `words.txt` file (modified to make it ASCII only).
+It is included in the [learn_gnugrep_ripgrep repo](https://github.com/learnbyexample/learn_gnugrep_ripgrep/blob/master/example_files/bre_ere/words.txt) as `words.txt` file (modified to make it ASCII only).

 ```bash
 $ # 5 character lines starting with 'c' and ending with 'ty' or 'ly'